dumijay/CalDOM/README.md

 # What's the best jQuery alternative?

-Right now, the best performant jQuery alternative is pure/vanilla JavaScript. jQuery was a life saver in the IE era.
+If performance is a critical requirement, the best jQuery alternative is pure/vanilla JavaScript. jQuery was a life saver in the IE era.
 But now, all modern browsers are well standardized.
 They all support the official DOM API very well.
-If performance is critical, vanilla JavaScript is your best choice.

 Check out [http://youmightnotneedjquery.com/](http://youmightnotneedjquery.com/)

-On the other hand, using a framework massively reduce code complexity and effort.
-It's a compromise you need to decide based on the nature of your project.
-Since CalDom is just wrapping the official DOM API, performance drop is minimal vs pure JavaScript.
+On the other hand, using a framework massively reduce code complexity and effort while reducing performance.
+It's a compromise you need to make based on the nature of your project.
+Since CalDom is just wrapping the official DOM API, performance drop is very minimal compared to pure JavaScript.

 # Contributing